Look elsewhere for the full Terms and Conditions. This rules document gives a broad overview of how the marketplace works on Flippa.

 - All bids must be either accepted or rejected by the seller.

-- Buy It Now bids without a response within 72 hours will be automatically rejected.
+- Buy It Now bids made by a new bidder on a website listing that are not responded to within 72 hours will be automatically rejected.

 - Buy It Now bids may only be placed if the BIN price has not yet been matched.

 - When a Buy It Now bid is placed, no other bids may be placed until that bid is accepted or rejected.

 - Acceptance of a Buy It Now bid means the user who placed that bid is the winner, and the auction is won.